-Weekly lessons encompass a variety of topics, including accessing the appropriate supports, educational opportunities, employment opportunities, options, and rights.
-Post high school living and community involvement options are also covered.
-Topics specific to Postsecondary Transition Planning II include: Managing Money and Finances, College Resources, Voting, Scholarship Applications, College Essays, College Resources, and Requesting Disability Resources.
+Weekly topics specific to Postsecondary Transition Planning II include: Managing Money and Finances, College Resources, Voting, Scholarship Applications, College Essays, College Resources, and Requesting Disability Resources.

 Career & Vocational-Technical Education (CVTE) Programs

 Ninth-Grade Exploratory

 The ninth-grade exploratory, related, and shop courses are designed (a) to effectively prepare ninth-grade students for responsible, productive citizenship, and (b) to meet the competencies identified in the Department of Elementary and Secondary Education's Vocational Technical Educational Frameworks.
 Additionally, the complementary related and shop curricula provide students with both theoretical knowledge and practical, hands-on learning experiences.
 In this manner, the exploratory program provides a broad exposure to Shawsheen's twenty-four vocational and technical areas (offered in twenty shop settings) and an objective basis on which the student selects and prepares for a career in a licensed trade, technology, or skilled occupation.